 Short Circuit leaves the viewer facing the same question – if an artwork has transformed in shape, form, presentation, possibly even in meaning and effect – could we still say that this fits the definition of a touring show, where the location is the primary change, not the artwork itself?
 If an exhibition has had all of its components replaced, does it remain fundamentally the same?
 To a large extent, this depends on whether the fundamental aspect (akin to Aristotle’s ‘form’) of the show is maintained.
 As Short Circuit’s raison d’être is to question the form of the archetypal touring show – to raise the interactions, disconnections, and conversations of physicality and virtuality – the ebb and flow between digital and concrete in the modern world, then arguably yes.
 If this conversation maintains, then surely the exhibition has served its purpose and ‘toured’ the same question.

-As a digital show, ‘Short Circuit’ as an epithet refers both to the concept of travel (whether of ideas, conversation, or physical items) – but also as a nod to the frequent technical issues experienced by modern shows.
+As a digital show, ‘Short Circuit’ as an epithet refers to the concept of travel (whether of energy, ideas, conversation, or physical items), but also as a nod to the frequent technical issues experienced by modern shows.
 Breakages, stoppages, and problems with equipment are almost to be expected.
 Although in theory the show would be an unbroken stream of art and ideas – short circuits are inevitable!
 This disruption is reflected in another of the works on display, the ‘Mesh Nets’ of Juneau Projects.
 These Birmingham based artists play with augmented reality and traditional craft-forms, by presenting small ‘tokens’ around the gallery, which when viewed via smartphone app – transform into a 3D digital model of a vase, a pot, or a bowl.
-These examples of some of the most ancient artistic crafts are made instantly portable – a digital piece that someone could own, carry with them, and view or show-off at will.
+These examples of some of the most ancient craft-forms are made instantly portable; a digital piece that someone could own, carry with them, and view or display at will.

 As well as issues surrounding change and identity over time, the exhibition also raises the important problem of longevity for digital artwork.
 When something has no physical form, the ability to re-think, re-use, and alter its meaning, form, and function, is crucial.
 The work of Kensuke Koike does this very effectively – taking found, vintage photographs – and making the simplest of incisions and changes.
 These seemingly simple actions completely transform the image, raising infinite new possibilities and combinations.
 The postcards might take the form of a moving GIF in another exhibition, or even as a collage workshop in another.
 These alterations affect the outcome and meanings of the artwork each time they are performed, with subtle but incredibly important re-configurings.

-Although there isn’t space to discuss each artists work in detail here (the art of Emily Mulenga, Antonio Roberts, Ryts Monet, Honey Biba Beckerlee, Johan Knattrup Jensen – MAKROPOL, and David Stjernholm all brilliantly add to the overall themes and questions of the exhibition) – together, they form a whole that is more than the sum of its parts.
-By coming together under the curation of Aly Grimes, working collaboratively and internationally (an especially important factor at this political moment in time) – they show that artistic questioning and conversation can raise new themes in the ever-changing digital world.
+Although there isn’t space to discuss each artists work in detail here (the art of Emily Mulenga, Antonio Roberts, Ryts Monet, Honey Biba Beckerlee, Johan Knattrup Jensen, MAKROPOL, and David Stjernholm all brilliantly add to the overall themes and questions of the exhibition) – together, they form a whole that is more than the sum of its parts.
+By coming together in an independently curated show, working collaboratively and internationally (an especially important factor at this political moment in time), they show that artistic questioning and conversation can raise new themes in the ever-changing digital world.
 For anyone in Copenhagen or Venice, it’s well worth a trip to see the next iteration of this not-so-traditional travelling show!

 Find out more: